EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-12.md

 - If Compose logs show stale data, remind teams to prune Docker volumes (`docker compose down -v`) and restart.
 - If `$TOKEN` is empty, rerun the login `curl` command and export the value again.
 - When LM Studio is not running, start it before executing `scripts/ask_tool.py` or skip the optional demo.
+- For vLLM on macOS, keep models tiny and prompts short; see Session 08 for Docker startup commands.

 ## Student Success Criteria
 - `/tool/recommend-movie` returns deterministic JSON for both success and error cases.